-Microsoft Surface Pro 3 review - still the best hybrid?
+Microsoft Surface Pro 3 review - still our favourite hybrid

 After a few months of use, how does the Surface Pro 3 compare to the competition?